One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 The street features opulent architecture (like the red-brick Kimpton Clocktower that opened in 1890 as the Refuge Assurance Company) and historic gems (like the Grosvenor Picture Palace; now The Footage).

-Top Tip: The Manchester Curry Mile – a stretch of street dedicated to Indian food and shops – sits on the south end of Oxford Road, where the name changes to Wilmslow Road.
+Top Tip: The Manchester Curry Mile – a stretch dedicated to Indian food and shops – sits on the south end of Oxford Road, where the name changes to Wilmslow Road.

 #15 Manchester Museum

 Hosting an incredible collection of exhibits from around the world, the Manchester Museum is a fascinating place to visit.
-Run by The University of Manchester, it has been in operation for more than 130 years.
+Run by the university, it has been in operation for more than 130 years.

-The museum focuses on natural history, as well as cultural influences.
+The displays focuses on natural history, as well as cultural influences.
 From dinosaur fossils to Egyptian mummies to live amphibians, the displays are varied and well-presented.
+Free entry.

-In Our Option: Of all the museums that we highlight in our Manchester in a Day Itinerary, the Manchester Museum ranks as our favorite!
+Our Option: Of all the cultural venues that we highlight in our Manchester in a Day Itinerary, the Manchester Museum ranks as our favorite!

 #16 The University of Manchester

-Travel Tip: The Whitworth Art Gallery, which is part of the University of Manchester, houses artworks by masters.
-The gallery sits on the south end of Oxford Road, right next to Whitworth Park (one of the city’s best green spaces!).
+Pro Tip: The Whitworth Art Gallery, which houses artworks by masters, sits on the south end of Oxford Road, right next to Whitworth Park.

 #17 Sackville Garden and Alan Turing Memorial

-The next stop on your Manchester One Day Tour is Sackville Gardens, a city-center park in Manchester’s Gay Village.
-The park was designed in 1900 – and today it hosts several monuments: The Turing Memorial, the Beacon of Hope, The Tree of Life and the LGBT Queen Bee.
+Sackville Gardens were designed in 1900 and today hosts several monuments: The Turing Memorial, the Beacon of Hope, The Tree of Life and the LGBT Queen Bee.

 On the north end of the park, The Beacon of Hope stands in remembrance of those who have died from AIDS and as a tribute to those who live with HIV.

-Top Tip: After visiting Sackville Gardens, take a moment to walk along pedestrian Canal Street that runs alongside the Rochdale Canal just to the north of the park.
+Top Tip: Take a moment to walk along pedestrian Canal Street that runs alongside the Rochdale Canal just to the north of the park.
 The colorful street is lined with lively bars in the heart of the Manchester LGBTQ+ District.

 #18 Manchester Chinatown and Archway

-A large, ornamental gate straddles Faulkner Street – and is a must-see Manchester attraction.
+A large, ornamental gate straddles Faulkner Street.
 The paifang, which was gifted to the Chinese community from the Manchester City Council, is painted red and gold with dragon decorations.

 #19 Manchester Art Gallery

-The Manchester Art Gallery houses an excellent collection of artworks – including paintings, sculptures and objects – that span six centuries.
-In addition to the permanent collection, the gallery hosts rotating exhibits, as well.
+This gallery houses an excellent collection of artworks – including paintings, sculptures and objects – that span six centuries.
+In addition to the permanent collection, it hosts rotating exhibits, as well.

-Travel Tip: The space is bright and airy – with plenty of comfortable chairs and benches for guests to sit while admiring and contemplating the art.
+The space is bright and airy – with plenty of comfortable chairs and benches for guests to sit while admiring and contemplating the art.
+Free entry.

 #20 St. Peter’s Square

-Walking through St. Peter’s Square is a must during your one day in Manchester.
-The square marks the city’s Civic Quarter – and is home to the historic Town Hall (built in 1938), the grand Midland Hotel (dating to 1898), the Manchester Central Library (1934) and the Manchester Cenotaph (a WWI memorial).
-Since 1992, the square has also hosted a tram station.
+It is home to the historic Town Hall (built in 1938), the grand Midland Hotel (dating to 1898), the Manchester Central Library (1934) and the Manchester Cenotaph (a WWI memorial).

-Pro Tip: Also not to be missed is Albert Square, which sits on the western end of the Gothic Town Hall building.
-The dazzling square hosts the Manchester Christmas Market.
+Also not to be missed is Albert Square, which sits on the western end of the Gothic Town Hall building.
+The dazzling space hosts the Manchester Christmas Market.

 #21 Northern Quarter

-The Manchester Northern Quarter – better known as NQ – boasts a bohemian and creative culture.
-The lively district is one of the Manchester must-see places (and the best place for dinner and drinks, in our opinion!).
+Know locally as NQ, this area boasts a bohemian and creative culture.
+The lively district is one of the Manchester must-see places (and the best place for dinner and drinks, in our opinion).

 NQ is known for its independent shops, intriguing street art, vinyl record stores, vintage retailers, hip eateries and cool bars.